Solid-waste rate study proves polycart customers overpaid

 When I asked Yanke, (outside city chambers), if the nearly $35-a-month residential polycart charge was inequitable and if their fees were subsidizing other city trash customers’ services, Yanke said, “No.” Yanke was then quickly escorted away from me by Solid Waste Director Andy Alvarez.

-Yanke’s response contradicts the study and his presentation remarks, in which he pointed out the current rate structures’ “subjectivity” that “can lead to inequities.”
+Yanke’s response contradicts the study and what he said during his presentation.
+He pointed out the current rate structures’ “subjectivity can lead to inequities.”

-Yanke’s “no” response does match his plan for changing rates very slowly, taking five years for equities to be attained, if then.
+Yanke’s “no” response also doesn’t match his plan for changing rates.
+Over a five-year period, all rates except polycart customers’ will go up.
+Polycart customers’ rates will be frozen for five years.
 In the meantime, polycart customers will continue to subsidize other trash services.

 For example, Solid Waste Director Andy Alvarez said those using the transfer station, which charges come to about $60 a ton, have been in effect since 2014.
 Yanke recommends the city wait a year before increasing it to $90 a ton.